antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Default value is `NoLayout`
 * `icons` - contains definition of icon classes.
   Icon classes are key-value pairs, where key is the name of the icon class, and value is the URL prefix that is used to compute the actual path.
+* `navbarItems` - list of buttons that are displayed in the navbar in `server-app` mode, that allow for calling custom procedures.
+  The entries are of type [Navbar item](#navbar-item).

 An example: